-I am a PhD Student at Cornell University in the area of Logic, Semantics, and Formal Methods advised by Alexandra Silva.
-My current research focuses on program logics that generalize over computational effects (such as nondeterminism and probabilistic choice) in order to verify correctness (and incorrectness) of many different types of programs in a unified way.
+I am a PhD Student at Cornell University in the area of Logic, Semantics, and Formal Methods, advised by Alexandra Silva.
+My research focuses on Outcome Logic, a logical foundation for correctness and incorrectness reasoning across computational effects (such as nondetermism and probabilistic programs).
+This work is supported in part by an Amazon Research Award.

-Before coming to Cornell, I worked at Facebook as a software engineer for six years.
-During this time, I was fortunate to have some really great opportunities including using dependently typed Haskell in production, formally verifying concurrent algorithms for an OS microkernel, and experimenting with an information flow control type system for the Hack language.
+Before coming to Cornell, I worked as a software engineer for six years at Facebook.
+During that time, I was fortunate to have unique opportunities including using dependently typed Haskell in production, formally verifying concurrent algorithms for an OS microkernel, and experimenting with an information flow control type system for the Hack language.
 I strive to ground my research in these invaluable experiences.

 I was selected to participate in this year’s POPL Student Research Competition